dstackai/dstack/docs/docs/concepts/fleets.md

         In that case, by default, `dstack` will automatically detect the private network.
         You can specify the [`network`](../reference/dstack.yml/fleet.md#network) parameter manually.

+    !!! info "Backends"
-    Note that to use SSH fleets, you don't need any backends at all.
+        To use SSH fleets, you don't need to configure any backends at all.

+!!! info "Reference"
-> See [`.dstack.yml`](../reference/dstack.yml/fleet.md) for all the options supported by
-> the fleet configuration.
+    See [`.dstack.yml`](../reference/dstack.yml/fleet.md) for all the options supported by the fleet configuration.

 ## Create or update a fleet

-To create or update the fleet, simply call the [`dstack apply`](../reference/cli/dstack/apply.md) command:
+To create or update the fleet, pass the fleet configuration to [`dstack apply`](../reference/cli/dstack/apply.md):

 <div class="termy">